ethereum-pocr/whitepaper/whitepaper.md

 Finally, despite the fact that the clique consensus by default does not reward nodes, the code to set the reward can be inspired from the ethash consensus.

 For the governance, the implementation needs a smart contract, the PoCR consensus smart contract, that will exist in the genesis block at address `0x0000000000000000000000000000000000000100`.
-This smart contract will hold the states for the nodes and their carbon footprint, the auditors authorized addressed, the auditors pledged amount, and the various rules for the governance (CRIPs, votes ...).
+This smart contract will hold the states for the nodes and their environmental footprint, the auditors authorized addressed, the auditors pledged amount, and the various rules for the governance (CRIPs, votes ...).

-For the reward and fee calculation, the PoCR governance smart contract holds $F(n)$, the carbon footprint of node $n$.
+For the reward and fee calculation, the PoCR governance smart contract holds $F(n)$, the environmental footprint of node $n$.
 The  $M$ value, the total amount of crypto created is held in address `0x0000000000000000000000000000000000000101`.

 At the time of sealing a block (`FinalizeAndAssemble()`) or at the time of verifying the block from another node (`Finalize()`), the engine will call a new method `blockPostProcessing()` that will
 - ignore the reward calculation for the genesis block (block 0)
 - identify the current block sealer address $n$ from the in memory or in block snapshot
 - extract from the PoCR governance smart contract the values $N$, $F(n)$, $B_F(n)$, $F(k), k ∈ [1, N]$, $M$
 - if $N$ is zero, no reward is given and the log shows that no node is recorded yet
-- if $F(n)$ is zero, no reward is given and the log shows that the sealer has no carbon footprint yet
+- if $F(n)$ is zero, no reward is given and the log shows that the sealer has no environmental footprint yet
 - calculates the ranking of the node $n$ taking in consideration audit age penalty
 - calculates the $CarbonReduction(N, F(n), F(k))$ is calculated
 - calculates the $AcceptNewSealers(N)$ : equals $N$